 the swelling goes down.
 The cast will provide more protection while a broken bone

-How Do I Take Care of a Splint?
+How Should I Care for the Splint?

 Do not get the splint wet.
 A wet splint might not support the bone, and also can

-cause a skin rash.
+cause a skin rash or irritation.

 Do not stick objects or pour lotions or powders inside the splint.